Gizmo0oDev/gizmo0odev.github.io/index.md

 Content is written in [Markdown](https://learnxinyminutes.com/docs/markdown/).
 Plain text format allows you to focus on your **content**.

+Hi, I'm Gizmo and I'm a Java Developer.
+I enjoy making Minecraft plugins in my spare time, if your interested in contacting me you can do so: [Discord](https://discord.gg/KWwB8uEr3E) [Twitter](https://twitter.com/Gizmo0o_) [Email](mailto:gizmo0obusiness@gmail.com)

+If you are interested in viewing my projects then you can check out my [GitHub](https://github.com/Gizmo0oDev)

 <!--
 You can use HTML elements in Markdown, such as the comment element, and they won't